 Tip: Invest in your hotel room so you can use the facilities (preferably a swimming pool and chill area) the day of your departure!
 Or you can book the night before and request a late check out or store your luggage.
 But I could spend a day longer on the islands instead of the busy city.

 I liked the safe Makati neighborhood with the Greenbelt Malls and park within walking distance.
 Another advantage is that this neighborhood is close to the airport which is a must with the busy Manila traffic.
 My hotel was flexible and the service is very high.
 I found the service in the entire Philippines very high, friendly people that help you with everything.

 I went to the Starbucks in Greenbelt Park for breakfast and had lunch on my last day at the Wholesome Table at Greenbelt Mall 2.
 The last one is a real recommendation for any meal or coffee of the day, perfect styled and great organic food.

-I know not much on Manila, but more time this beach girl could spent on the beach and in the water snorkeling, surfing and sailing!
+I know not much on Manila, but more beach time for this beach girl; snorkeling, surfing and sailing!

 Next stop like me Siargao?
 Or are you going to Palawan (El Nido or Coron)?!